Random trees have height $O(\sqrt{n})$: Proofs of Theorems and

-Continuing to assume that $n_1=0$, we now turn our attention to the case that $\sigma \ge e$.
+where for the last bound we use that $\log(1+u)/u^2> 1/8$ for $0<u< e$.
+This bound is stronger than what we claim in the theorem, so continuing to assume that $n_1=0$, we now turn our attention to the case that $\sigma \ge e$.
 Like in the proof of Theorem~\ref{thm.gaussiantails}, we begin by using the telescoping sum inequality (\ref{eq.telescopingsum}), and obtain the bound